Best Screenshot Automation Tools for Mac (2026)

 - Check for DRM first: Some apps, including streaming services, may block screen capture.
 Test with a single screenshot before setting up a long session.

-- Start with a small test run: Run 5-10 captures first to dial in timing, window focus, and image quality before committing to a full session.
+- Start with a small test run: Run 3-5 captures first to check timing, window focus, and image quality before committing to a longer session.

 - Check the rules for the content: Personal documentation and redistribution are different situations.
 When in doubt, check the relevant terms or get legal advice.